There are two types of super contributions:

 - All employer contributions (including salary sacrifice) from your before-tax income

-- Personal contributions for which you claim an income tax deduction (e.g. self-employed people)
+- Personal (voluntary) contributions for which you claim an income tax deduction

 Check out the Australian Taxation Office (ATO) website for a more detailed definition of concessional caps.

-What if you exceed your concessional contributions cap?
+What if you exceed your before-tax (concessional) contributions limit?

-If you exceed your concessional contributions cap, the ATO will look at information provided to them from your super funds (including Sunsuper) as well as information you report in your tax return to assess if you need to pay the excess concessional contributions charge.
-Check out the ATO website for more information on what happens if you go over your concessional contributions cap and how any tax can be paid.
+If you exceed your before-tax super payment limit, the ATO will look at information provided to them from your super funds (including Sunsuper) as well as information you report in your tax return to assess if you need to pay the excess concessional contributions charge.
+Check out the ATO website for more information on what happens if you go over your before-tax contributions limit and how any tax can be paid.

 - Personal member voluntary contributions (no tax deduction claimed)